Noman1705088/ScribbleDom/README.md

 # How to run?
 After setting up the input parameters on ```./Inputs/[expert/mclust]/[file_name].json```, the following steps are required to run ScribbleSeg:
+1.
-1. At first you have to run preprocessor.py.
+1.1.
+If you run visium data.
+Here, breast cancer/ Human DLPFC data At first you have to run preprocessor.py.
 For expert scribble scheme, run the following:
 ```
 python preprocessor.py --scheme expert --params "Preprocessor_input/bcdc_preprocessor_scheme.json"
 ```